facebookresearch/mbrl-lib/README.md

     python -m pytest tests/mujoco

+PyBullet is an open-source alternative to Mujoco.
+Install the `pybullet` Python package and manually install [`pybullet-gym`](https://github.com/benelot/pybullet-gym).
+Test it with:

+    python -m pytest tests/pybullet

 ## Visualization tools
 Our library also contains a set of [visualization](https://github.com/facebookresearch/mbrl-lib/tree/master/mbrl/diagnostics) tools, meant to facilitate diagnostics and